sajmaxx/CodeShip/index.md

 As the name would suggest, this pointer assignment to a shared_ptr resource will not increment the reference counting.

+## Synchronous and Asynchronous

+Synchronous programming is what we are most intuitively used to, when it comes to programming.

+Within a major block of code, we perform work using functions a, b, c in a serial order, always in the main thread and working through each unit of work in a serial manner.

+ Asynchronous programming, provides the ability to perform some work, that can be done independent of some main work done on a main thread, on a worker thread.
+This can be accomplished by directly controlling the threads, or using the task-threadpool technology of operating systems via the C++ async functionality.

+## Threads And Communication between them
+ Moving Data from Main Thread to Worker Thread

+Here we shall examples of how we can move data for consumption by a worker thread to do work, from a main thread.

+With multi-threading in C++, one can send data forward from a main thread to a worker-thread using 2 main ways.
+One way is to use  lambda functions., the other way is to use variadic template technique.

+I will cover both examples soon.

+### Futures and Promises

+The future and promise coupling is one way of sending data back from a worker thread to the main thread.
+This coupling structure, involves a repeated set of boiler plate code, along with an accompanying worker method that has to be aware of a promise via a  move semantic parameter.

+Here is the example, which shows the declaration of a promise, hooking the promise.get_future() to a corresponding future.
+Send promise as a move reference, along with one way input parameters that may be needed.
+The future.get(), or future.wait(), or futrure.wait_for() can be used accordingly to get control back to main thread, with a decision to be able to use the future returned data.

+promise<string> promiseWorkName;
+future<string> futureWorkName = promiseWorkName.get_future();

+Then a function is defined to be used by worker thread that uses move semantic referencing for taking in the promise.

+The promise does the job of return results from worker method.

+Worker method that will work in a background thread using a promise is as  follows!

+void doSomeWork(promise<string> && getbackName, string name, int age, int ssn) {

+       do some works here.. .work really really hard... and finally
+    getbackName.set_value(workedoutName);
+}

+Now within your main function

+void main()
+{

+   promise<string> promisedLandName;
+   future<string> futureLandName = promisedLandName.get_future();

+   thread workerLandThread(move(promisedLandName), areaLotName, zipcode, countrycode);

+   string workedoutLandName = futureLandName.get();

+   workerLandThread.join();

+}

+ Then, we start listening on the other end of the communication channel by calling the function get() on the future.
+This method will block (further activity on the main thread) until data is available
+- which happens as soon as set_value has been called on the promise (from the thread).

+ We can also use future.wait().

+This is subtle, because you get a pause to be able to know that the future has the result you want

+through the promise( example use case: one may want to finish cycling through a for loop and then do an aggregation of all data received).

+And then the future can still "Get" the value using future.get() and one could see about using all the future.get(), together within a math expression or a string concatenation or something of that sort.
+There are 6 steps to use this promise-future coupling:

+    1. Decide and declare the promise with the desired type. promise<int> promisedIndex;
+    2. Write the worker method that takes in a promise, using rvalue reference &&.
+    3. Declare and assign a future of the same type like this: future<int> futureIndex = promisedIndex.get_future();
+    4. Declare and therefore start a thread, that in the worker method, in variadic template form, along with previously instantiated promise.
+    5. Where appropriate query the future, using future.get()/wait()/wait_for().
+    6. Lastly make sure to call thread.join();

 -------------------------------------------------------------------------------------
 ### Jekyll Themes